Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/spells/Orge-Storm-Of-Blades-Spell.rst

 Spell Effects
 _____________

-A kind of rain of sharp strikes hurt all creatures in the target area.
+A kind of rain of sharp strikes hurt all creatures in the target area, dealing piercing damages.

+Available only in the Cleric path, through incantation spellcasting.